 While I am not good at a lot of things, I believe I am good at recruiting.
 I love the business and have a natural talent for it.
 That is one reason I took the practice of recruiting and the training involved so seriously.
 Some recruiters lived with my wife and me for up to four months while being trained.

 Recruiters would generally start the job with all sorts of questions about fundamentals.

 I would happily share and teach all of this information; however, in the weeks and months that I would train each new recruiter, I really was never all that concerned with fundamentals.
 For example, I knew that the recruiters would learn about various law firms in due course.
 I knew that I could teach them how to present candidates to law firms most effectively.

 What I was most concerned with was something far deeper and more significant.
-There was one thing that I knew would either make or break these recruiters and determine whether or not they succeeded.
+There was one thing that I knew would either make or break these recruiters and determine whether they succeeded.
 By the time each recruiter was done being trained, I knew and could tell many, many things.
 I knew if they would succeed at the job.
 I knew if they would last at the job.
-What I knew, all came down to one thing:
+What I knew all came down to one thing:

 “None of this is about you,” I would always tell people.
 “It is 100% about others and has nothing to do with you.”

 Less than 30% of all the recruiters I’ve hired, worked on, and trained ever “got” this.
 A few people understood this naturally (most do not).
 My training would generally hit the new recruiters with this message from multiple directions and in unexpected ways.
 I might have them read self-improvement books where this was an underlying (but not direct) message.
 Generally, sometime during the final week or so of the training, I would try to deliver them this message in a serious way.
 I might bring it up in the evening while we were sitting by a fire and there were no interruptions.
 I felt the message needed to be taken in, pondered, and slept on.
 The reason for this was that I felt the message was incredibly important and something that needed to be absorbed and fully understood.